elasticrash/tougo/README.md

 conversion.

 Unfortunately I havent yet written the function to transform the lines to polygons, but I intend to do so

+jquery.tougo is a failed attempt for a standard interface not really necessary drawing.js has basic html5 canvas drawing functions